vvtrip/misc/README.md

 # misc
-This repo is for mmiscellaneous codes for reference
+This repo is for miscellaneous codes for reference